TheLaughingDuck/advRlab3package/README.md

 [![R-CMD-check](https://github.com/TheLaughingDuck/advRlab3package/actions/workflows/R-CMD-check.yaml/badge.svg)](https://github.com/TheLaughingDuck/advRlab3package/actions/workflows/R-CMD-check.yaml)

 # advRlab3package
- A repository for lab 3 in the course Advanced Programming in R
+A repository for lab 3 in the course Advanced Programming in R.

+## Downloading and running this package
+* Open either RStudio or RGui.
+In the console, load the `devtools` package.

+* Run `devtools::install_github("TheLaughingDuck/advRlab3package")`.

+* This package should now be installed on your machine.
+Try running `?advRlab3package`, `?dijkstra` and `?euclidean`.

 See [Github Docs](https://docs.github.com/en/get-started/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax) for help with formatting this type of document.